Sadiq Khan slammed over 'crass and insensitive' assisted dying advert on London Underground - 'Shocking!'

 Sadiq Khan's Transport for London has found itself at the centre of a fresh row after a series of pro-assisted dying campaign adverts started appearing on the Tube.

-The ads, for campaign group Dignity in Dying, are part of a push on MPs to vote through Kim Leadbeater's controversial assisted dying Bill ahead of its first debate in the Commons on Friday, November 29.
+The ads, for campaign group Dignity in Dying, are part of a push on MPs to vote through Kim Leadbeater's controversial assisted dying Bill ahead of its debate in the Commons on Friday, November 29.

 Inside Westminster Underground station, right next to the Houses of Parliament, an entire corridor has been decked out with the billboards - which has since been dubbed the "Westminster Death Tunnel".